ppy/osu-wiki/wiki/BBCode/en.md

 ### Heading (v2)

-This adds a big fancy purple heading with a horizontal line.
+Adds a big fancy purple heading with a horizontal line.
 This is usually used to denote a new section in yor post.

 - Dedicated button: _none_